BenMake/Hyperbyte-Patcher/README.md

 ## Hyperbyte
 Welcome to the Hyperbyte Github Repository. <br/>
-Since I have used some open source codes to develop this project, I decided to make it open source too. <br/>
+Since I used some open source codes to develop this project, I decided to make it open source too. <br/>
 This is an auto updater for general types of softwares.

 ## Requirements